carina-fehr/osProject/README.md

 - write()
 - malloc()
 - connect()

-TO run the combinedRWOC.c file:
+To run the combinedRWOC.c file:
 - gcc  -shared -fPIC -o combinedRWOC.so combinedRWOC.c -ldl
 - export LD_PRELOAD=./combinedRWOC.so bash and then idontexist (should say "Finished execution: no errors")
 - LD_PRELOAD=./block_upt_connect.so hexchat (should not work)